LOADING ...

 Like many, I to look at the stars.

-Our constellations were from mythology.
+Our constellations born from mythology.

 Why is the sky